lmldvd/lmldvd.github.io/_posts/2020-11-27-dieuRemix.md

 [Dieu Neo](https://www.behance.net/gallery/87120911/Dieu-Neo-Website) by Rron Berisha.

 # What other things inspired the remix?
 Serif font pairings, trips to the museum, paintings, editorial layouts.

+What I wanted to accomplish with this exercise is to go back to school.
+I feel like at times you need to revisit the basics.
+Many assignments I had back then were similar to this; so you took an existing work and tried to make it yourself and make it as similar to the original as possible.
+Nowadays in coding I see Remixes and that takes me back to the work I did in school.

 # Dieu Remixed.